Images

 Caldwell 39

 Caldwell 39 (NGC2392) is a bipolar double-shell planetary nebula (PN) in the constellation Gemini.
-It was discovered by William Herschel in 1787.
-The formation resembles a person's head surrounded by a parka hood.
-It is surrounded by gas that composed the outer layers of a Sun-like star.
+The Sun-like central red star is surrounded by gas that it has emitted from its outer layers.
 The visible inner filaments are ejected by a strong wind of particles from the central star.

 Caldwell 2